-Some dogs seem to be part fish — happy to splash and play in water all day, if you let them.
-For these pups, there are plenty of activities that will keep them entertained.
+Some dog breeds seem to be part-fish — happy to splash and play in water all day, if you let them.
+For these pups, there are plenty of summer activities that will keep them entertained.
 Check out seven examples below.

-Swimming: Most dogs that love water are happy to paddle around in a lake, creek, or dog-friendly pool.
-But before you let your dog off his leash, review canine swimming safety tips to ensure your pup is well equipped to handle the water.
+Most dogs that love water are happy to paddle around in a lake, creek, dog pool, or dog-friendly pools designed for humans.
+But before you let your dog off their leash to splash about, review canine swimming safety tips to ensure your pup is well-equipped to handle the water.

-Diving Dogs: Is your canine companion’s favorite game fetch?
-He should try Diving Dogs.
+Is your canine companion’s favorite game fetch?
+Maybe they should try Diving Dogs.
 The sport involves throwing a toy into the water while your dog waits on a dock.
-He must then run and jump into the water to retrieve his toy.
+Your pet must then run and jump into the water to retrieve the toy.
 Dogs are judged by the distance of their jump.
 This sport has gained a lot of attention over the last few years, and you can now earn an AKC title through North America Diving Dogs.

-Boating: Water-loving dogs are often at home on the deck of a boat.
-If you do plan on taking your dog out on the water, remember to bring a life jacket, even if your pup knows how to swim.
+Water-loving dogs are often at home on the deck of a boat.
+If you do plan on taking your dog out on the water, follow boating safety tips for dogs.
+Remember to bring a life jacket, even if your pup knows how to swim.